shivi-25/SURAKSHA-Women-Safety-App/README.md

 Contacts are saved using Database Handler.
 For calling used ACTION_CALL action.SmsManager object to send an SMS to the given mobile numbers.

 Recording is also uploaded for each functionality.
-SMS is not showing because emulator is not supporting the sms functionality but it will work correctly on android phones.
+SMS is not showing because emulator is not supporting the sms functionality but it is working correctly on android phones.